stefan11111/rootdo/README.md

 For convenience, you can alias rdo to doas or sudo in your .bashrc or just rename the binary.
 By default it is installed in /usr/local/bin.
-If you renamed the binary, you can not use make uninstall.

 ### Usage